Home

 A small dose of alcohol helps increase total sleep time and prevention of awakenings during the night.
 Insomniacs even experience improved sleep from moderate doses.

-But here's where its dangers lie: Based on facts, it is a psychoactive drug that brings about effects on your mood that you might find pleasant.
+But here's where its danger lies: Based on facts, it is a psychoactive drug that brings about effects on your mood that you might find pleasant.
 The feeling of pleasantness may lead to abuse and eventually, to physical dependence.

 Many people engage in heavy drinking in the hope of creating that feeling over and over again.
 The habit opens the door to abuse.
 What follows are the dangers of alcohol and both its short term and long term physical effects.

-There are more dangers to drinking than the good physical effects.
+There are more dangerous consequences to drinking than the good physical effects.
 As you drink more, most of its short term effects become unpleasant.

 The negative physical side effects are . . .